xenoterracide/brix-legacy-java/docs/use-case.md

 ## Extensions

+**4a** - conflicting settings

+1. handle error

 **5a** - source file is template

-  1. Detect source file is template template
+1. Detect source file is template
 1. process the template using the appropriate template processor
 1. output processed template to destination location

 **5a1a** - source file is binary

 1. handle error

 **5b** - update instructions exists

 1. process instructions in order
 1. update destination file in place according to instructions

 **5b1a** - destination file is binary

 1. handle error

-**5b2a** - other settings are also set
-  * overwrite
-  * source
+**5c** - execute commands

-  1. handle error
+1. execute command

 ### Handle Error